xisco777-spec/qualifyAI/README.md

 # QualifAI – AI‑assisted BANT Qualification Bot for n8n

 QualifAI is a drop‑in **n8n** workflow that turns a Telegram bot into an AI‑powered sales assistant.
-It guides prospects through a short chat or voice exchange, collects the **BANT** (Budget – Authority – Need – Timeline) signals, and writes clean, validated records to Google Sheets and Airtable – all without manual intervention.
+It guides prospects through a short chat or voice exchange, collects the **BANT** (Budget – Authority – Need – Timeline) signals, and writes clean, validated records to Google Sheets - all without manual intervention.

 ---

 ## ✨ Features

 * **Telegram intake (text or voice)** – Users can type or send voice notes; Whisper transcribes audio.
-* **Multi‑turn AI conversation** with Anthropic Claude 3.5 Haiku and a sliding WindowMemory for context.
+* **Multi‑turn AI conversation** with ChatGPT-o4-mini and a sliding WindowMemory for context.
-* **BANT‑aware question generation & validation** – The bot asks the minimum number of follow‑up questions and decides when a lead is *Qualified*.
+* **BANT‑aware question generation & validation** – The bot asks the minimum number of follow‑up questions and decides when all questions are answered.
 * **Human‑readable summaries** stored in Google Sheets (`Sum` tab) and validation flags in a separate sheet (`Val` tab).
-* **CRM sync** – Creates/updates Airtable records and flips a *Status* field to `Validated` for ready leads.
+* **CRM sync** – Creates/updates GoogleSheets records and flips a *Status* field to `Validated` for ready leads.
-* **No coding required** – Import the JSON, add credentials, hit *Activate*.

 ---